-According to the American Heart Association (AHA), moderate to brisk walking is good for heart health .
+According to the American Heart Association (AHA), moderate to brisk walking is one of the most effective outdoor activities you can do and is good for heart health.
 Do a mix of moderate and brisk walking to improve cardiovascular output without stressing the lungs or tiring yourself.

 As the AHA recommends, “walk with purpose.”
 Whether you are stressed out, need some air, or want to think of an idea – take a walk.
 You may take your pet or baby out for a stroll, walk for a social cause, or with a group of friends – it is great for your physical and mental health.
 Don’t forget to take a bottle of water along!

 Biking or bicycling is great low-impact cardio to keep your heart healthy.
 Research shows that bicycling can help reduce cardiovascular disease (CVD) risk in middle-aged men and women (6).
 Another study showed that people who cycled had an 11-18% lower risk of coronary heart disease (7).
 Instead of a car, use a bicycle to commute to nearby places.
 This will get your heart pumping and tone the muscles of your calves, thighs, and glutes.